Calciphylaxis

 • Infection.
 This refers to infections that might happen in connection with medical procedures, dialysis or surgeries rather than infections from calciphylaxis-caused wounds.

 • Side effects from sodium thiosulfate.
 These include nausea, vomiting, fluid balance issues, low blood pressure and blood acidity problems.
-In many cases, adjusting the dose of this medication or treating the side effect symptoms was effective.
+Providers need to consider these issues, particularly in people with heart failure.
+In many cases, adjusting the dose of this medication or treating the side effect symptoms is effective.

 Prevention